 Loop through items on the page

-A common use case for loops is repeating steps for each item in a dynamic list, such as dropdown options, table rows, or menu items.
-To set this up:
+A common use case for loops is repeating steps for each item in a dynamic list on the page, such as dropdown options, table rows, or menu items.

 - Count the items.
 Use Find Elements to locate the elements you want to loop through.
 Create a variable from the element count.